-How the Fed Rate Hike Will Affect Your Finances
+How the Fed Rate Hike Will Affect You

-The Fed rate hike impacts everything from mortgages to credit cards.
-Expect to see various changes in your interest rates for the foreseeable future.
+A hike in the federal funds rate indirectly impacts everything from mortgages to credit cards, so expect to see various changes in your interest rates for the foreseeable future.
+Although these changes are frequently marginal, you should be careful to make sure you understand just how your personal finances might be affected.

 Here are six ways a Fed rate increase could impact your wallet: